Darkyenus/ResourcePacker/README.md

 ```
 5. Now you can run `sbt packResources`.
 That will pack contents of folder `resources` to `assets` in project's root directory.

-_Note: A tiny window will be displayed during packing, that is normal, packer needs it for some context, it will hopefully be gone in future releases._
+_Note: A tiny window will be displayed during packing, that is normal, packer needs it for GL context, it will hopefully be gone in future releases._